linode/apl-docs/docs/ee-overview.md

 :::info Otomi Enterprise Edition license needed for self service functionality

 If you have a license for Otomi EE you will get many more capabilities not found in the CE version.
+See the [Red Kubes](https://redkubes.com/pricing) website for more information.

 :::